insure logo

 • NAIC: 20%

-GEICO has the cheapest average rate in the state at $1,262 a year.
+GEICO has the cheapest average car insurance rate in Maryland at $1,561 a year.

 CompanyAverage annual premiumAverage monthly premium